anstaf/gtc/docs/gt_frontend/language_reference.rst

 Concepts
 ========

+This section is WIP and will be moved to the concepts repo when it matured.

 **Location**

 A bounded set with nonempty interior.
 We differentiate between horizontal locations, i.e. :code:`Cell`, :code:`Edge`, :code:`Vertex` and vertical locations, i.e. a layer.
 Each location can be attributed to a domain dimesion.